7 Timeshare Scams | Scam Tactics Exposed

 Most timeshare scams involve some form of artful or skillful lies and/or manipulation.
 Many scam artists will offer some legitimate services, or seemingly legitimate but lie about what they offer, or don't offer and refuse to tell the whole truth.

-One partial lie in particular is the timeshare advertising scam.
-An agency will contact you or otherwise advertise their services as timeshare brokers and tell you that they can sell your timeshare for you, for a fee of course.
+One partial lie in particular is the advertising timeshare scam.
+An agency will contact you or otherwise advertise their services as brokers and tell you that they can sell your timeshare for you, for a fee of course.

 What they do not tell you that they aren't even legitimate brokers, but actually an advertising agency working as a middle man for another agency.

 Why is this a scam?
 Not only does the advertising agency have to take their cut, but so does any broker that the advertising agency actually uses to broker the deal.
 That is, if there is actually a legitimate broker involved at all.